BlueBrain/nexus/docs/src/main/paradox/docs/fusion/search.md

 ## Pagination

 The search results table is paginated to allow for convenient browsing of the search results.
 The paging controls for navigating the pages of results along with page size options are displayed at the top-right of the search results table (highlighted below).

 ![Paging](assets/fusion-search-field-paging.png)

 By default, the page size is set to match the number of rows that fit your screen.
 You can however use the pagination dropdown in order to select a different page size.
 If a page size with more results than fit the page is selected, a scrollbar will display enabling vertical scrolling of the results.

 ## Reset Search Customisations

 All customisations to the search results can be removed using the `Reset` option displayed above the search results table (highlighted in the screenshot below).

 ![Paging](assets/fusion-search-reset.png)

 ## Search Configurations

 A search configuration is a predefined, named combination of columns, sort options and filters.
-You can find these configurations in the Search Config dropdown on the left top of the table.
-Choosing a search config from the dropdown will apply the config to the search table.
+You can find these configurations in the Search Config dropdown on the top of the global search types page.
+Choosing a search config from the cards list will apply the config to the search table.

 ![Search Configurations](assets/fusion-search-searchconfig-options.png)